favoritemedium/opsdevexercise/exercise.md

 ## R4 - Persisting Data

-Using either Baserow.io or Supabase, design a database table to save all of the key data.
+Using either the built-in Buildship database or Supabase.io, design a database table to save all of the key data.

 Then alter your automation flow to save the sumbitted form data to this new database table.